 This manual contains general statements of policy.
 It does not include the details of each policy, or form an expressed or implied Contract or promise that the policies will be applied in all cases.
-The manual may be supplemented from time to time by the County Manager through the issuance of directives that provide more detailed requirements, direction or expectations.
+The manual is to be used with the Purchasing Code and the Administrative Code and may be supplemented from time to time by the County Manager through the issuance of directives that provide more detailed requirements, direction, or expectations.
 The manual may also be amended at any time as determined to be in the best interests of the County Manager.

-The County Attorney's Office has reviewed and concurs with attached policies and procedures as to form and legality.
-The procedures are applicable to all County personnel involved in requisitioning, procurement of goods and services, receiving, invoicing, transferring and replacement of supplies, materials, services, and equipment.
+The County Attorney's Office has reviewed and concurs with the attached policies and procedures as to form and legality.
+The procedures are applicable to all County personnel involved in requisitioning, procurement of goods and services, receiving, invoicing, transferring, and replacement of supplies, materials, services, and equipment.

-Issued this 25th day of September, 2012.
+Issued this 17th day of November, 2020